 You would be correct if you noticed I did not talk about the Rainbow Rolls yet.
 Well, that is because I took images of them at home with the macro lens back then when I just started using the D90.
 And yes, these were direct flash shots with the built in flash.
 I was lazy to get the speedlight and so here are the results :).

-The summer rolls were a delightful sensation when eaten.
+The rainbow rolls were a delightful sensation when eaten.
 The outside wrapper was a slightly sweetened rice noodle, while another layer inside was seasoned nori, providing saltiness and flavors of the sea.
 Inside the tightly wrapped roll were matchstick carrots and lettuce, and a crunchy and sweet mixture consisting of crushed peanuts and crispy pieces of ??? which provided the sweet.
 To combine everything together, a creamy vegan mayonnaise melded the flavors together and the alfalfa sprouts provided a nice decoration and more vegetables.
 Always tasty, always fun to eat.
 These just go too quickly.
 One bite and you are done with one!

 Bean Sprouts Vegetarian Restaurant

 Arcadia, CA 91006

 *UPDATE 19 January 2010: What a coincidence that I wrote about this place, and then two days later another person wrote about Bean Sprouts beef noodle soup and [seasoned beef] rice dish for the Apache Pow Wow, calling the place affordable (6-8 dollars a plate, she said) and good for the body and wallet (of course, when compared to school food!
 5 dollars for so so food).
 Read story HERE.